mario-andreschak/mcp-puppeteer-browser/README.md

 # mcp-puppeteer-browser
-Fork of official Reference server but in a single repo for easier installation install
+Fork of official Reference server but in a single repo for easier installation with FLUJO for showcase purposes

+install
 ```
 npm install